sfwnisme/sfwn-nvim/README.md

 then it will ask you the following
 - `username of "github.com": <yourUsername>`
 - `password of "yourusername@github.com": personal access token [Tokens (classic)]`
-Warning: you need to install c compiler to install LSP [https://www.freecodecamp.org/news/how-to-install-c-and-cpp-compiler-on-windows/](windows), `sudo apt-get install build-essential` (linux)
+Warning: you need to install c compiler to install LSP [windows](https://www.freecodecamp.org/news/how-to-install-c-and-cpp-compiler-on-windows/), `sudo apt-get install build-essential` [linux,ubuntu]